 Broader interests include the general ecology of systems and multi-scale trophic interactions, and the role and relevance of biodiversity in sustaining our planet.

-Professor Mark J Bailey is Director of the Centre for Ecology & Hydrology (CEH).
+Professor Mark J Bailey is Executive Director of the UK Centre for Ecology & Hydrology (UKCEH).

 After graduating with a degree in microbiology and a PhD in insect virology, Mark spent four years as a postdoctoral fellow studying bacterial pathogenicity before moving to the NERC Institute of Virology and Environmental Microbiology, later CEH's Oxford site.
 Mark became the Oxford site's director in 2002 and Science Director of CEH's Biodiversity Programme from 2003 to 2012, when he was appointed Director of CEH.

 Honorary Research Fellow, The Natural History Museum (2013-16)

 Inaugural Fellow Society of Biology (2009-)

 Fellow of the American Academy of Microbiology (2002-)

 Board of Director-Trustees, Rothamsted Research UK (2007-2015)

 Visiting Professor, School of Plant and Animal Sciences, Sheffield (2005-)

 Visiting Professor, Department of Agricultural and Engineering Sciences, Newcastle (2000-)